nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of all people
+2. CoDoc shows a list of all people
 3. User requests to view a specific person in the list
-4. AddressBook displays the information of that person in the right panel
+4. CoDoc displays the information of that person in the right panel
 5. User requests to view a specific attribute of the person in the right panel
-6. AddressBook displays the information of that attribute in the right panel
+6. CoDoc displays the information of that attribute in the right panel
 7. User requests to edit a specific attribute of the information
-8. AddressBook displays the changes and displays a success message
+8. CoDoc displays the changes and displays a success message

    Use case ends.